ibm-cloud-docs/databases-for-redis/howto-autoscaling.md

 ## Autoscaling Considerations
 {: #autoscaling-consider}

 - Scaling your deployment up might cause your databases to restart.
-If you scale your deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.
+If your scaled deployment needs to be moved to a host with more capacity, then the databases are restarted as part of the move.

 - Disk cannot be scaled down.